 An extended edition of a classic work.
 By an adviser to Government on youth crime.
 Explains the ground-breaking SDM approach.
 Essential reading at a time of gun and knife crime.
 Now fully indexed.

-to divert them from crime by challenging the way they see the world Duncan Campbell.
+‘Hercules is on a mission to help young black men avoid prison… to divert them from crime by challenging the way they see the world’— Duncan Campbell.